meljoy1099/waterwell-status-prediction/README.md

 * source_type - The source of the water
 * waterpoint_type - The kind of waterpoint

 The first sections focus on investigating, cleaning, wrangling, and reducing dimensionality for modeling.
-The next section contains 6 different classification models and evaluation of each, ultimately leading to us to select our best model for predicting waterpoint status based on the accuracy of the model.
+The next section contains 6 different classification models and evaluation of each, ultimately leading to us to select our best model for predicting waterpoint status based on the precision of the functional wells in the model.
 Finally, I will make recommendations to the Tanzanian Government and provide insight on predicting the status of waterpoints.

 ## Business Problem

-Tanzania is a developing country that struggles to provide it's 59 million people with access to clean drinking water.
-DrivenData has started a competition to help officials predict statuses of waterpoints by building a model to predict which pumps are functional, functional but need repair, and non functional.
-The data is provided by Taarifa and the Tanzanian Ministry of Water with the hope that the information provided by each waterpoint can aid understanding in which waterpoints will fail to improve the government's maintenance operations and ensure that it's residents have access to safe drinking water.
+The Tanzanian government has a severe water crisis on their hands as a result of the vast number of non functional wells and they have asked for help.
+They want to be able to predict the statuses of which pumps are functional, functional but need repair, and non functional in order to improve their maintenance operations and ensure that it's residents have access to safe drinking water.
+The data has been collected by and is provided by Taarifa and the Tanzanian Ministry of Water with the hope that the information provided by each waterpoint can aid understanding in which waterpoints will fail.
+I have partnered with the Tanzanian government to build a classification model to predict the status of the waterpoints using the dataset provided.
+I will use the precision of the functional wells as my main metric for model selection, as a non functional well being predicted as a functional well would be more detrimental to their case, but I will provide and discuss several metrics for each model.

 ## Data Understanding